 Can porcelain veneers stain?

-Porcelain veneers are made of durable, stain-resistant ceramic.
+Porcelain veneers are durable, stain-resistant ceramic.
 But it’s still possible for them to stain.
 After years of heavy smoking or coffee drinking, you may notice staining on your veneers.

 Can I whiten my porcelain veneers?